aponscat/google_photos_backup/README.md

 The script loops through all the media files in the user's library and downloads each file.
 A folder is created for every day that contains media files.

+If the file already exists in the local folder it's skipped.
+If more than 5 files are skipped the process stops.

+Warning: Sometimes the API may reach its daily limit, wait until next day or ask google an increased quota.

 ## Usage

 ### Parameters